-Since the Estonian Academy of Arts joined the 3+2 Bologna system there have been no final BA degree works or exhibitions in the Department of Photography, nor in the rest of the Faculty of Fine Arts.
-How did you relate to this during your studies?
-Did the professor and associate professors encourage you to build up a portfolio as the BA final work from an early stage?
+Since the Estonian Academy of Arts joined the 3+2 Bologna system there have been no final BA degree works / exhibitions in the Department of Photography (nor the rest of the Faculty of Fine Arts).
+How did you relate to this situation along your studies?
+Did the professor and associate professors encourage building up a portfolio (as the BA final work) from an early age?

-I actually find it a bit of a pity that we don't have this kind of chance to focus half a year on only one project during our bachelor's studies.
+I actually find it a bit pity that we don't have this kind of chance to focus half a year only for one project during our bachelors.
 On the other hand we do have several creative projects, which are important and might end up with an exhibition.
-Luckily our course had two quite noticeable exhibitions during the last year, one in the Katarsis project space and the other at Hobusepea gallery, so we could say that they were kind of our BA final exhibitions.
+Luckily our course had during the last year two quite noticeable exhibitions, one at Katarsis project space and the other at Hobusepea gallery, we could say that they were kind of our BA final exhibitions.

-But to be honest, building up the portfolio is equally or even more valuable than the final show for the graduate.
-Working on the portfolio made me fully realise how I see myself as an artist, what are the main subjects that I work on and what is my take on the arts in general.
+But to be honest, building up the portfolio, is same or even more valuable than the final show for the graduate.
+Working on the portfolio made me fully realize how do I see myself as an artist, what are the main subjects that I work on and what is my take in arts in general.

-I remember that our professors started to talk about the portfolio at quite an early stage, mainly because of the importance of the documentation of the works and exhibitions.
-Later when we were doing the portfolio, they instructed and supported us in every way.
-Now I have a folder which holds my 4 () year development.
+I remember that our professors started to talk about the portfolio quite in the early stage, mainly because of the importance of the documentation of the works and exhibitions.
+Later by doing the portfolio, they instructed and supported us in all means.
+Now I have a map which holds my 4 year development.